 Like Kara who said:

 “I was literally the definition of disorganized— not only in my budget but also when it comes to managing my home.
 I couldn’t even seem to get my kids out the door without being completely frazzled and I was constantly doing everything at the last possible minute.
-Now I’m finally paying off my debt and ahead of schedule (like seriously, my credit score is over 700 now!!!), you can actually SEE my kitchen counters, and I’m actually staying on top of laundry duty!”
+Now I’m finally paying off my debt and ahead of schedule (like seriously, my credit score is over 700 now!!!), you can actually SEE my kitchen counters, and I’m actually staying on top of laundry duty!
+These are life skills I’ve always struggled with.”

 Does any of this sound like you?
 Comment below.